Frequently Asked Questions

 • Please check with your insurance company, or use my widget to check on my Appointments Tab if you have the ability to see out-of-network clinicians.
 Clients who have out-of-network benefits generally have to meet some kind of out-of-pocket deductible before they can begin getting reimbursed.
 The reimbursement rates depend on your insurance.

-I’ve seen clients who get reimbursed anywhere between 30-90% of therapy costs.
+Clients may be able to get reimbursed anywhere between 30-90% of therapy costs, depending on their specific plan.
 It’s important to know that even if you are eligible for reimbursement that working with me means paying for costs up front and waiting for insurance claims to be processed.
-I do partner with Mentaya to help manage the labor of insurance claims and have been really happy with this service!
 I try my best to help navigate this with you.

 Here’s the link to check your out-of-network benefits: